Interview with Geoff Paine

 Description

-Geoff Paine attended High Wycombe Royal Grammar School and Falmouth Grammar School, joined Air Training Corps and volunteered for the Royal Air Force at eighteen.
-Upon competition of initial training he was posted at RAF Waltham (100 Squadron) then at RAF Hornchurch, RAF Heaton Park and RAF Hendon.
+Geoff Paine attended High Wycombe Royal Grammar School and Falmouth Grammar School, joined Air Training Corps and volunteered for the Royal Air Force aged 18.
+Upon completion of initial training, he was posted to RAF Waltham (100 Squadron) then RAF Hornchurch, RAF Heaton Park and RAF Hendon.
 He served in a bomb damage repair unit, and reminisces a V-1 weapon exploding onto an accommodation block at RAF Hendon.
 Geoff continued his training in Africa (Cape Town, Bulawayo, Thornhill) flying Cornells and Harvards.
-He qualified as a pilot near the end of the war but after august 1945 flying activities ceased.
-Back in Great Britain he was stationed at RAF West Kirby, Stansted, RAF Bircham Newton, RAF Little Rissington, RAF Ternhill, RAF Oakington, RAF Lyneham, RAF Valley, RAF Swinderby, RAF Topcliffe where he flew Yorks, Oxfords, Ansons and Wellingtons until he was demobilised in 1949.
-He subsequently went into farming and joined the Royal Observer Corps first part-time, and eventually progressing into full time role of observer commander retiring at sixty in 1966.
-Discusses Queen Elizabeth II and the Duke of Edinburgh’s visit, Cold war bomb testing and observation roles.
+Towards the end of the wayr he qualified as a pilot but after August 1945 flying activities ceased.
+On returning to the UK he was stationed at various stations, including RAF West Kirby, RAF Stansted, RAF Bircham Newton, RAF Little Rissington, RAF Ternhill, RAF Oakington, RAF Lyneham, RAF Valley, RAF Swinderby, RAF Topcliffe, where he flew Yorks, Oxfords, Ansons and Wellingtons until he was demobilised in 1949.
+He subsequently went into farming and joined the Royal Observer Corps, initially on a part-time basis, which eventually progressed into a full time role of observer commander He retired in 1966, aged 60.
+He recalls the visit of Queen Elizabeth II and the Duke of Edinburgh; Cold war bomb testing; and observation roles.

 Creator